GluuFederation/docs-ce-prod/3.1.3/source/user-management/local-user-management.md

 * Click on the `Import` button to complete the import of users.

+Note!!!
+     There is a [known issue](https://github.com/GluuFederation/oxTrust/issues/1007) in Gluu 3.1.3 that affects file upload feature like **Person Import**, **Organization logo upload**.
+     The solution for that issue is documented [here](https://gluu.org/docs/ce/operation/faq/#how-to-fix-imagefiles-upload-issue-in-gluu-313).

 ### File Structure

 The file needs to contain the following fields from which the user data will be pulled.